dorianfm/soundandlight/readme.md

 a string of controllable leds lights.

-The LEDs are WS2181Bs connected to an Arduino, used to be able to not worry about the clock synch ont he lights.
-I could have used more expensive LEDS and driven them from the Pi, but I had an arduino lying around so this was cheaper.
+The LEDs are WS2181Bs connected to an Arduino, used to be able to not worry about the clock synch on the lights.
+I could have used more expensive LEDS and driven them from the Pi, but I had an arduino lying around so this was cheaper, and pretty straightforward

-I've put this togehter in Node JS as I've not really done any full projects in it and wanted to play with it more - I usually write frontend JS.
+I've put this together in Node JS as I've not really done any full projects in it and wanted to play with it more - I usually write frontend JS.

 ## Setup